jindalpawan/Time-Tracker/README.md

 It has the following functionalities:'

-  A. Time:
+  Time:
+    - Add Timing
+      * Select Project name
+      * Enter Task name
-    1. Add Timing(Select Project name, enter Task name, click on End task(when stop working))
+      * Click on End task(when stop working)
-    2. See previous timings
+    - See previous timings

 To get involved in this project